What You Need to Know About Timing Device Assembler or Adjuster

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Related Job Titles for this Occupation:

-- Balance and Hairspring Assembler
+- Hairspring Staker